|

 by implication.

-a God-figure is concealed in the conventional political ontology of
+that a God-figure is concealed in the conventional political ontology

-the state.
-The notion of an "ultimate" authority or a "supreme"
+of the state.
+The notion of an "ultimate" authority or a

-the order of things.
-Because the state is imagined to have God-like
+understandings of the order of things.
+Because the state is imagined

-powers, its significance is magnified, but in a way which is ultimately
+to have God-like powers, its significance is magnified, but in a way

 implicit in its own rationale, its ultimate authority seems hollow.